ShaggyDude/muse/docs/muse.md

 # Tree of Life: A Virtuous Cycle of Adaptive Product Development

-**A modern, AI-accelerated process built on decades of experience.** It merges human-centered design, evolutionary specifications, and real-world data to deliver the right features—faster, leaner, and with higher confidence.
+## A modern, AI-accelerated process built on decades of experience.** It merges human-centered design, evolutionary specifications, and real-world data to deliver the right features—faster, leaner, and with higher confidence.

-* * *

-## 🌿 Process Flow Visualization

-* * *
+### Let your language sing—economical but unmistakable

+---
 ## 🌿 Process Stages Overview

 The Tree of Life methodology flows through seven **iterative stages**, grouped into three main **phases**. **Design and Development operate in parallel**, with each stage continuously informing the others.